 Line Output Mode

-This mode is used for synchronization purposes when using our Programmable Scan Mode.
+This mode is used for synchronization purposes with galvo-scanning beam light sources, recommended to use with our Programmable Scan Mode.
 Line Output mode creates a rising edge for each row that the rolling shutter readout mechanism of the sensor advances.
 For more information, see our tech note on Programmable Scan Mode.